 We have to remember to always celebrate these tiny little successes when we are in crisis mode.
 Even though some part of us may say that nothing will ever change for better and that it will only get worse, we have to over-rule these sentiments and publish the news of success across our mind, loudly and boldly!
 We have to infuse some hope and confidence into the mix of our emotions.

+This is what happenend to me.
 Back in those days, it was really hard for me to head to work.
 Stil, I would show up.
 Even though there were days where I couldn’t get any work done, I was still celebrating the fact that I just managed to show up.
 That was reason enough to celebrate.

 I made sure to write down all such “successes”.
 Whenever life gave me a little break and I felt better, I reached out to my diary and write down that I am indeed feeling better and that the world’s not scary or unreal as I think.
 I wrote about what went right during that day.